-EEF partners with The Sunday Times on its Christmas appeal 2019
+EEF / Sunday Times Christmas Appeal 2019

-The 2019 Sunday Times' Christmas charity appeal, in partnership with the Education Endowment Foundation (EEF), aims to help families in some of the poorest communities in Britain at the time they need it the most.
+The 2019 Sunday Times' Christmas charity appeal, in partnership with the Education Endowment Foundation (EEF), aimed to help families in some of the poorest communities in Britain at the time they need it the most.

 The communities featured in the appeal include:

 - Blackpool (24 Nov 2019): 'The schools and teachers providing a lifeline to Britain’s poorest families — and how you can help'

 - Worthing (1 Dec): 'The love and care make every child feel valued, but then term ends'